fernando-mc/serverless-finch/README.md

     distributionFolder: client/dist # (Optional) The location of your website.
 This defaults to client/dist
 ```

-* **Warning:** The plugin will overwrite any data you have in the bucket name you set above if it already exists unless you specify `"keep": "true"` in custom.client.
+* **Warning:** The plugin will overwrite any data you have in the bucket name you set above if it already exists unless you specify `"keepFiles": "true"` in custom.client.

 **Third**, Create a website folder in the root directory of your Serverless project.
 This is where your distribution-ready website should live.
 By default the plugin expects the files to live in a folder called `client/dist`.
 But this is configurable with the `distributionFolder` option (see the example yaml configuration above).